JasmineSJYThompson/encode-ai-hackerthon/README.md

     Data Collection: The application fetches real-time data from various cryptocurrency exchanges and news sources.

-    Risk Analysis: Implements algorithms to assess potential risks based on mar>
+    Risk Analysis: Implements algorithms to assess potential risks

-    Alert Generation: When a potential risk is identified, the system generates>
+    Alert Generation: When a potential risk is identified, the system generates an alert notification

     Notification Delivery: The alert is sent to the user's mobile device

+🖥️ Technologies used for Web App

+- Streamlit (web interface), AI chatbot uses OpenAI, Deepseek, NewsAPI and OpenRouter, Token Risk Analyser and Exchange Rate Calculator use CoinGeckoApi, Nethermind Info uses Nethermind and Starknet

 App Display